RESTAURANT INDUSTRY AWARD KNOWLEDGE BASE

-A full time is an employee who is engaged to work an average of 38 ordinary hours per week.
+A full-time employee is engaged to work an average of 38 ordinary hours per week.
 Employees can be paid per hour or paid a salaried amount (see “Annualised Salaries” below).

-For example, a part time might be have 10 guaranteed hours per week.
-Their availability might be Mondays, Tuesdays and Wednesdays between 7am and 7pm.
+For example, a part-time employee might have 10 guaranteed hours per week.
+Their availability might be Mondays, Tuesdays and Wednesdays between 7 am and 7 pm.
 This means they must be rostered for at least 10 hours per week during these periods.
 They can generally be rostered for additional hours within these periods without the need to pay overtime (see further below).

 Changes to the guaranteed hours can only be made by written agreement with the employee.
 The employee can change their availability only where there is a genuine and ongoing change in their personal circumstances, by providing 14 days’ written notice.

 A casual employee doesn’t have guaranteed hours of work and usually works an irregular pattern.
 They are paid an additional 25% loading on top of the permanent base rate of pay as compensation for annual leave and personal/carer’s leave entitlements, notice of termination, redundancy benefits and other entitlements of full or part-time employees.